 Updates to making use of the sport & PE premium in Kidderminster, West Midlands

-Kidderminster Primary Schools are required to make use of the funding to make improvements that are sustainable and additional, for the quality of the physical activity, physical education and sport they provide at school to Kidderminster pupils.
+Kidderminster Primary Schools must make use of the funding for the purpose of improvements that are sustainable and additional, for the quality of the physical activity, physical education and sport they provide at school to Kidderminster pupils.

-This translates to meaning that you are required to use the Kidderminster Sport and PE premium to:
+This translates to meaning that you should use the Kidderminster Sport and PE premium to:

-- develop or add to the physical activity, physical education and sport that your Kidderminster primary school delivers
+- develop or add to the physical activity, physical education and sport that your Kidderminster primary school provides

 - get the capacity and capability built within your primary school to ensure that the making of improvements now will benefit and enhance pupils joining the Kidderminster primary school in years to come

-In West Midlands you are required to make use of the PE and sport premium to secure improvements and enhancements in the following 5 key indicators:
+In West Midlands you should make use of the PE and sport premium to secure improvements and enhancements in the following 5 key indicators:

-Engagement of all pupils in physical activity regularly, for example in:
+Engagement of all pupils in physical activity regularly, for example by:

 - providing activities that support or are targeted to encourage and involve the most actively challenged Kidderminster children

 - encouraging active play within lunchtimes and break-times